jcupitt/argh-steroids/README.md

 * Particle system for explosions.

+* Small, simple code, only 1,200 lines for evrything, it should be easy to hack on.

 * It's fast enough on a Raspberry-Pi 2.
 On my modest laptop it can animate >300 asteroids at 60 fps.